scraggo/comparing-javascript-test-runners/comparing-javascript-frameworks.md

 - See `debug` <https://github.com/avajs/ava/blob/master/docs/05-command-line.md>

-### Works with your framework and environment of choice (React, Redux, Electron, etc)
+### Works with your framework and environment of choice (React, Redux, Electron, etc) Comparison

 Mocha works for everything.
 I've had success running React applications and end-to-end tests with Spectron (for Electron applications), amongst other things.
 It can also run in browser, which is extremely helpful for testing applications that use libraries which are tied directly to browser functionality.